ross-bish/JCC-Python-2/Python - Day 2 - More Revision/Instructions.md

 - If the user is ``18`` or older and a student, print **"You qualify for the discount!"**
 - Otherwise, print **"You do not qualify."**

+- Remember to use appropriate `# comments` to explain what your code is doing.

 ## Problem Set C - Combining Concepts
 ### 5. Tip Calculator 💵